-In most cases, whistleblowers should report fraud or misconduct to the SEC as soon as possible.
-While some situations require a whistleblower to wait 120 days before providing information to the SEC, most prudent whistleblowers will raise concerns immediately.
-There are a few reasons for this:
+Whistleblowers should report fraud or misconduct to the SEC as soon as possible.
+While some situations require a whistleblower to wait 120 days before providing information to the SEC, we advise our clients to report promptly and that advice has helped our clients obtain awards.
+There are a few reasons to report promptly:

 First, to be eligible for an award, a whistleblower must provide the SEC with “original information”—i.e., information not already known to the SEC.
 If someone reports another individual’s information to the SEC first, the latter will not be entitled to a percentage of any monetary sanctions collected.

 Next, even if a whistleblower is the first to report the information, the SEC considers the timeliness of information to be a significant factor when determining the size of an award.
-Many whistleblowers wait too long to report to the SEC and so receive substantially reduced awards.
 In 2015, 20% of all awards were reduced because of an unreasonable reporting delay.
+Reporting promptly increases the chance of obtaining the 30%maximum award percentage.

 Finally, as a practical matter, the SEC is more likely to act on timely information.
 The SEC receives a significant number of tips and has limited resources.
 The best claims reveal fraud that the SEC can halt and whose impact the SEC can potentially minimize.
 The SEC will probably not act on tips about speculative fraud that occurred years ago.